KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 What are Mods?
 : Mods can be installed on cores and bases to protect them from enemy attack.
 Each mod has its unique defensive properties.
 Learn more about mods here.
 You can either find mods through fractal mining or you can craft them they can also be won as part of loots and daily rewards.
 How do I unlock generators?
-Generators are unlocked as and when you do certain tasks within the game like walking ‘x’ number of km, planting ‘x’ number of seeds etc. These generators get upgraded as and when more of the same activity is done.
+Generators are unlocked as and when you do certain tasks within the game like walking â€˜xâ€™ number of km, planting â€˜xâ€™ number of seeds etc. These generators get upgraded as and when more of the same activity is done.
-They are not level locked – Can be used in any level, Can be unlocked at any level They cannot be transferred to another player
+They are not level locked â€“ Can be used in any level, Can be unlocked at any level They cannot be transferred to another player
 Each generator takes a certain generation time to generate Weapons The maximum number of weapons that can be queued for generation are based on the level of the generator